Keshubhai Patel

-Keshubhai Patel (24 July 1928 – 29 October 2020) was an Indian politician who was the Chief Minister of Gujarat in 1995 and from 1998 to 2001.
+Keshubhai Patel (24 July 1928 – 29 October 2020) was an Indian politician who was the Chief Minister of Gujarat in 1995 and again from 1998 to 2001.
 He was a six-time member of Gujarat Legislative Assembly.
 He was a member of RSS since 1940s, of Bharatiya Jana Sangh in 1960s, Janata Party in 1970s, and the Bharatiya Janata Party (BJP) from 1980.
-He subsequently left the BJP in 2012 and formed the Gujarat Parivartan Party.
-He was elected from Visavadar in the 2012 state assembly election but later resigned in 2014 due to ill health and merged his party with BJP.
-He was awarded India's third highest civilian award the Padma Bhushan posthumously in 2021.
+He left the BJP in 2012 and formed the Gujarat Parivartan Party.
+He was elected from Visavadar in the 2012 state assembly election but resigned in 2014 due to ill health and merged his party with BJP.

+He was awarded the Padma Bhushan posthumously in 2021.

 Early life

 Keshubhai Patel was born on 24 July 1928 as Keshubhai Desai in a Leuva Patidar family in Visavadar town in the present day Junagadh district, Gujarat.
 His family is said to have migrated from Vaso village in Nadiad of Kheda district, a village of Patidars, where revenue clerks were known as 'Desai'.
 The family migrated to Saurashtra and ran a flour mill in Rajkot.
 Jana Sangh veterans like former chief minister Shankersinh Vaghela, who knew Keshubhai for 55 years, says he ran this mill in Hathikhana area of Rajkot for a living, and described him as a "self-made" man who built the party from scratch.
-Patel told The Indian Express in 2015 that "Many Patels from Amreli and Junagadh are Desais––clerks who collected taxes from land owners and were found in the tiny state of Vaso near Nadiad and in Saurashtra.
+Patel told The Indian Express in 2015 that "Many Patels from Amreli and Junagadh are Desais––clerks who collected taxes from landowners and were found in the tiny state of Vaso near Nadiad and in Saurashtra.
 Throughout school, I was Keshubhai Desai, till our Junagadh leader Suryakant Acharya [a former BJP MP] began to refer to me as 'Keshubhai Patel' in public, and the name stuck".
 In Rajkot, he went to Alfred High School, which is also Mahatma Gandhi's alma mater.
 He joined the Rashtriya Swayamsevak Sangh (RSS) in 1945 as a pracharak.
 He was imprisoned during the Emergency.